If we believe your application has been written with the help of any AI assistance it will be disregarded.

 The selection process is now underway.
-All eligible applications received are acknowledged by email.
-Your application should have been completed in handwriting, scanned as a three page pdf document and saved using the format forename.surname and sent by email to ppl@airpilots.org.
+All eligible applications received acknowledgement by email.
+Your application should have been completed in handwriting, scanned as a four page pdf document and saved using the format forename.surname and sent by email to ppl@airpilots.org.

 Terms and Conditions: